Is glycine the safest medicine? Glycine: application features and side effects

-What is glycine and why do children need it
+What is glycine and why do children need it?

 Indications for taking Glycine

-Appointment to children after a yearAppointment for children under one year old
+Prescription for children after one yearPrescription for children under one year old

-Improved memory associative processes and mood.Congenital encephalopathy.
+Memory improvement, associative processes and moods.Congenital encephalopathy.

 Overdose and side effects